mithro/make-env/README.md

 ![Build Status](https://travis-ci.org/SymbiFlow/make-env.svg?branch=master)
 ![License](https://img.shields.io/github/license/SymbiFlow/make-env.svg)

-This repository contains a Makefile to make it easy to set up conda environment to run commands inside.
+This repository contains a Makefile to make it easy to set up a conda environment and then run commands inside the environment.

 # Using